rwpalmer/tzLib/README.md

 # tzLib

+## Automatically maintains the device's local time settings.

+#### So, what does "Automatically" mean?
+tzLib does not sense the device's time zone, but ...
-* Configures the device's local time settings based upon:
+*	tzLib will configure local time based on a firmware defined "time zone ID", or "Olson Name".
-	*	a specified time zone ID.
-	*	time zone details obtained from an HTTP server.
-* Performs Daylight Savings Time transitions when they are scheduled.
-* Designed for IOT devices.
-* Supports user initiated time zone selection via the web.
+*	Particle makes it possible to Accept time zone changes from the web.
+*	tzLib performs time zone changes in real-time, and remembers the current timezone when the device reboots.
-* Should support time zone changes triggered by geopositioning software. (not yet proven)
+*	tzLib should be able to accept time zone changes from geopositioning software as well, but that has yet to be proven.
-* Easy to implement ...
+*	In the mean time, we can provide device users with a list-based or map-based time-zone selection tool.
+A number of choices are available on GitHub, and elsewhere on the Internet.
+The only requirement is that they generate a time zone ID that can be found in IANA's time zone database.
+*	Oh, and yes, tzLib does automatically perform DST transitions.

 Most implementations only require the addition of these four lines of code: